miron/stores-rest-api/readme.md

 # Stores REST Api

-This is built with Flask, Flask-RESTful, Flask-JWT-extended and Flask-SQLAlchemy.
+This is built with Flask, Flask-RESTful, Flask-JWT-extended and Flask-SQLAlchemy, uwsgi and psycopg2

-Deployed on Heroku.
+Deployed on Heroku with PostgreSQL Database.